GayathriyDevi/b14/README.md

 ### Prerequisites

 - sudo apt install ros-humble-joint-state-publisher-gui
-- sudo apt install ros-foxy-xacro
+- sudo apt install ros-humble-xacro

 To begin, we set up a development workspace called "rev_ws" with the following structure:
 #### 1. Create the "rev_ws" workspace: